Pelvic Inflammatory Disease

 Common symptoms include:

 - Abnormal vaginal discharge, which may appear yellow, green, white or brown in colour, and can be sticky or foul smelling.

 It is important to seek medical treatment, as it can lead to complications such as infertility, ectopic pregnancy, or chronic pelvic pain.

-Make an appointment with us if you suspect yourself to have PID.
+Make an appointment if you suspect you have PID.